open-edge-platform/edge-microvisor-toolkit/README.md

 been filed already.
 If no matching issue is found, feel free to file the issue as described in the [contribution guide](./docs/developer-guide/emt-contribution.md).

-For security-related concerns, please refer to [SECURITY.md](./SECURITY.md).
+For security-related concerns, please refer to [security considerations](./docs/developer-guide/emt-security-considerations.md).

 [Azure Linux Documentation](toolkit/docs/), may also be useful, if you encounter problems when using Edge Microvisor Toolkit.
 Its copy is part of the Edge